stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

-In the ATC-C algorithm, Nakamoto would use the document's recommended assumed total commitment function: the median total PoX spend across all miners for the past five Bitcoin blocks.
-It would additionally use the document's recommended carryforward function for missed sortitions' coinbases:  the coinbase for a Bitcoin block without a sortition would be available to winning miners across the next five tenures.
-That is, if a miner whose tenure begins during the next five tenure-changes manages to produce a Stacks block with a `Coinbase`, then they receive a 20% of the coinbase that was lost.
+In the ATC-C algorithm, Nakamoto would use the document's recommended assumed total commitment function: the median total PoX spend across all miners for the past ten Bitcoin blocks.
+It would additionally use the document's recommended carryforward function for missed sortitions' coinbases:  the coinbase for a Bitcoin block without a sortition would be available to winning miners across the next ten tenures.
+That is, if a miner whose tenure begins during the next ten tenure-changes manages to produce a Stacks block with a `Coinbase`, then they receive a 20% of the coinbase that was lost.

 The reason ATC (and ATC-C) were not considered as viable anti-MEV strategies